Tremus/ghost_docs/docs.md

 ## <span id="keytracking">KEY (Keytracking)</span>

-Keytracking will offset a paramters value relative to the MIDI key that is being pressed.
+Keytracking will offset a parameters value relative to the MIDI key that is being pressed.
 MIDI keys have corresponding note numbers that range from 0-127, with Middle C usually being number 60 (~47%).
 These values can be remapped using the X/Y grid

 The points in the grid work similarly to the LFO.

 ## <span id="velocity">VEL (Velocity)</span>

-Velocity will offset a paramters value relative to the velocity in which MIDI notes have been played.
+Velocity will offset a parameters value relative to the velocity in which MIDI notes have been played.
 MIDI velocity ranges from 0-127.
 These values can be remapped using the X/Y grid.

 The points in the grid work similarly to the LFO.

 ## <span id="aftertouch">AT (Aftertouch)</span>

-Aftertouch will offset a paramters value relative to the MIDI aftertouch messages sent to the synth.
+Aftertouch will offset a parameters value relative to the MIDI aftertouch messages sent to the synth.
 These values can be remapped using the X/Y grid.

 The points in the grid work similarly to the LFO.